-Southwestern Michigan College's M-TEC currently houses the College's welding and robotics programs.
-Over the last almost two decades, the facility had been used by area business and local economic and workforce development agencies for pre-employment and occupational skills training.
+Southwestern Michigan College's M-TEC currently houses the College's welding and robotics programs Over the last two decades, the facility had been used by area business and local economic and workforce development agencies for pre-employment and occupational skills training.
 Additionally, SMC provides Michigan Works an office on the Niles campus to work with their populations of students, especially for C.N.A. programming, which SMC offers at both its Niles and Dowagiac campuses.

-Beyond recent articulation agreements, Southwestern Michigan College has a long standing and growing relationship with Ferris State University under which students may take all of the needed courses leading to a Bachelor of Science degree in Business Administration-Generalist, Business-Professional Track, Accountancy, Computer Information Technology, Human

-Resource Management, Criminal Justice, and Early Childhood Education on the Southwestern Michigan College campus.
+Beyond recent articulation agreements, Southwestern Michigan College has a long standing and growing relationship with Ferris State University under which students may take all of the needed courses leading to a Bachelor of Science degree in Business Administration-Generalist, Business-Professional Track, Accountancy, Computer Information Technology, Human Resource Management, Criminal Justice, and Early Childhood Education on the Southwestern Michigan College campus.
 Each of these Ferris B.S. degree programs can be entirely earned on SMC's campus.
 In total students can earn seven Bachelor degrees on Southwestern Michigan College's campus.
-Ferris and SMC developed an additional Agriculture Business program together and look to have discussions concerning the feasibility of expanding offerings in several other areas including Computer Internet Security, Social Work, Occupational and Physical Therapy Assistant, and Paralegal programs.
+Ferris and SMC developed an additional Agriculture Business program together a few years ago and look to have discussions concerning the feasibility of expanding offerings in several other areas in the future.
 A partnership was formed with Michigan State University (MSU) during 2015 in which 5 certificates were originally offered on our campus.
 There are now students in 2 MSU certificate programs covering the areas of Agricultural Operations and Fruit and Vegetable Crop Management.